UKGovernmentBEIS/desnz-warm-homes-local-grant/.github/pull_request_template.md

 - [ ] I have added tests where applicable
 - [ ] If I have made any changes to the code, I have used the IDE auto-formatter on it
 - [ ] If I have made any changes to website flow, I have checked forward and back behaviour is still consistent
-- [ ] If I have made any changes to the Local Authority or Consortium data, I have made sure these changes have been reflected in [HUG2 Portal](https://github.com/UKGovernmentBEIS/desnz-home-energy-retrofit-portal-beta)
+- [ ] If I have made any changes to the Local Authority or Consortium data, I have made sure these changes have been reflected in [the HUG2 Portal repository](https://github.com/UKGovernmentBEIS/desnz-home-energy-retrofit-portal-beta)

 # Screenshots